Nutrition and Healthy Eating

 ![]() |

-Let’s Move is an initiative spearheaded by First Lady Michelle Obama to reverse obesity within a generation. |
+Let’s Move was an initiative spearheaded by First Lady Michelle Obama to reverse obesity within a generation. |

 The Fruits & Veggies – More Matters initiative provides information on health benefits, recipes and other information to help boost fruit and vegetable intake |